Brahma Vaivarta Purana : ब्रह्मवैवर्त पुराण

 2. Brahma Vaivarta Puran, Tr by Shri Ram Sharma Acharya.
 Vol 1(501), Vol 2(510)

 3. Brahma Vaivarta Puran, Tr by Tarinish Jha.
-Vol 1(908 pages), Vol 2 (567 pages) and Vol3(518 pages)
+Vol 1(908 pages), Vol 2 (567 pages) and Vol3(518 pages).
+Second edition comes in two volumes.

 4. Brahma Vaivarta Purana in 3 volumes by Gurumandal Granth Mala with Hindi Introduction.
 Vol 1(678 pages), Vol 2(872 pages), Vol 3(504 pages)